File Coverage

 =head3 Returns

-A hashref mapping method names to mock strategy strings.
-Only methods
+A hashref mapping method names to a mock strategy.
+Only methods that

 Currently supported strategy values are C<mock_system> and

-C<capture_io>.
-If a method both calls external commands and performs
+a plain scalar string.
+A method that both calls external commands and

 =head3 API specification